inhalesulfur/qe-namespace/README.md

 //format.qType === "CSV"
 ```

-For properties, which class presented in namespace, constructor adds initialisation function into `.init` collection
+For properties, which class presented in namespace, constructor adds initialisation function into `.init` collection:
 ```js
 var dim = new st.NxDimension;
 dim.init.qDef() // equal to dim.set.qDef(new st.NxInlineDimensionDef)
 //format.qDef instanseof NxInlineDimensionDef
 ```

-Also setters check `instanceof` for setting value
+Also setters check `instanceof` for setting value:
 ```js
 dim.set.qDef({});
 //TypeError: setted object is not an instance of the NxInlineDimensionDef
 ```

-You can awoid `instanceof` checking by setting value directly to the property
+You can awoid `instanceof` checking by setting value directly to the property:
 ```js
 dim.qDef = { qFieldDefs:[] };
 ```

-If property has `values` attribute, setter will check for possible values
+If property has `values` attribute, setter will check for possible values:
 ```js
 dim.qDef = { qFieldDefs:[] };
 var format = new st.FileDataFormat;